List of Game Boy accessories: GameShark

-This is a series of cheat devices manufactured by Interact Accessories and is one of the most popular cheat devices for the Game Boy family.
+The GameShark is a series of cheat devices manufactured by Interact Accessories and is one of the most popular cheat devices for the Game Boy family.
 Many more codes can be used at once.
 This device features a list of games with their codes and featured backup.
 This means that once a code is entered, it could be stored in the devices memory so that upon startup, the user can just select the code instead of having to reenter it.
 A switch on top of the unit allows the player to turn the device off and on if a code causes interference during certain situations.